 You can use either of the following ways to pay voluntary National Insurance contributions.

 - Nominate an agent to make your payments.

 - Pay through Direct Debit after every 4-5 weeks.

 If you intend to appoint an agent to make your payments, then you will be required to provide his/her detailed information while filling form CF83.
-Furthermore, if your agent has to discuss your account with HMRC, make sure to fill an additional form 64-8.

 Why do you need to make up your National Insurance Contributions?